Trump claims Biden "won" because of electoral fraud | DW | 15.11.2020

-On Sunday, President Trump tweeted Biden "won" the race because the election was "rigged" without providing any evidence.
-His hint at accepting the outcome comes after a pro-Trump rally in Washington DC turned violent.
+President Trump has tweeted Biden "won" the race because the election was "rigged" but then clarified he was not admitting defeat.
+Trump's latest comments come after a pro-Trump rally in Washington DC turned violent.

 For the first time since the US election, President Donald Trump seemed to hint that his rival Joe Biden had, in fact, emerged as the victor.
-At the same time, however, Trump reiterated his claims of electoral fraud, without providing evidence.
+However, Trump also reiterated his claims of electoral fraud, without providing evidence.

 "He won because the Election was Rigged," Trump said in a tweet on Sunday.